Teeth Whitening : White Glow™ Tooth Whitening

 There are generally three options:

-At Home Whitening is the preferred choice if you want slightly whiter lighter teeth.
-Whitening Gel is placed on custom made trays and are fitted over the teeth.
-They are typically worn for half an hour a day for two weeks.
+At Home Whitening is the preferred choice if you want slightly lighter teeth.
+Whitening Gel is placed on fitted trays and is applied over the teeth.
+These trays are typically worn for half an hour a day for two weeks.

-For those with higher expectations we recommend combining In Office Whitening with at home whitening for a brighter and whiter smile.
+For those with higher expectations, we recommend combining in-office Whitening with at-home whitening as this will form a brighter smile.
 We use the Innowhite Whitening System.
 It involves applying a protective rubber gel to your gums.
-A whitening gel is then applied to the teeth and a special light is used to enhance the chemical action which results in teeth that are less stained.
+A whitening gel is then applied to the teeth, and a special light is used to intensify the chemical action which results in teeth that are less stained.

-Deep Whitening is also available and it essentially combines two sessions of in office whitening and at home care.
-This method will ensure that your teeth will be as white as they can be.
+Deep Whitening is also available, and it essentially combines two sessions of in-office whitening and at home care.
+This method will ensure that your teeth are as white as they can be.

 Are there any side effects?

 Some patients may develop temporary teeth sensitivity after treatment.
-These symptoms always disappear within 1 to 3 days after interupttion or completion of treatment.
+These symptoms will generally disappear within 1 to 3 days after the completion of treatment.

 How long do the results last?

-The teeth will always be whiter than they were before whitening.
+The teeth will always be less stained than they were before whitening.
 However, some patients may need periodic re-whitening every two to three years if they continue with staining substances like caffeine or tobacco products.